simonfrey/mastodon_wordpress_autopost/autopost-to-mastodon/trunk/readme.txt

 A Wordpress Plugin that automatically posts your new articles to Mastodon.
 The best: It is set and forget!

-With GNUsocial Autopost your post always get automatically posted to your Mastodon account.
+With Mastodon Autopost your post always get automatically posted to your Mastodon account.

-There are two formats available:
-Post title + Post URL + Hashtags
-Post title + Post Excerpt + Post URL + Hashtags

-Find the plugin settings: Settings > Mastodon Autpost Settings
+Find the plugin settings: Settings > Mastodon Autpost

 Just set your credentials and your post preference and lean back.
 The rest is done in the background and you don't have to care about it.

 For any questions, do not hesitate to contact me:
-*	Mail: mastodonautopost@l1am0.eu
+*	Mail: mastodonautopost@simon-frey.eu
-*	XMPP: l1am0@trashserver.net
 *	Mastodon: chaos.social/@l1am0

 Do you want to help translating this plugin in your language?
 [Visit the translation page](https://translate.wordpress.org/projects/wp-plugins/autopost-to-mastodon)

-Please consider donating via [Liberapay](https://liberapay.com/l1am0/donate) <3
+Please consider donating via [Liberapay](https://liberapay.com/Mastodon-Auto-Share-Team/donate) <3

 == Frequently Asked Questions ==